-The Center continued to prosper under subsequent directors, Barbara Hanawalt (1991-1997), Oliver Nicholson (1997–2002), Susan Noakes (2002–2008), Ruth Mazo Karras (2008–2010; 2011–12), Andrew Scheil (2012-2015) and our current director Michelle Hamilton (2015-present).
-Each hosted leading scholars and organized major conferences in a variety of fields—all falling under the idea of the interdisciplinary Middle Ages that has defined the Center since its inception.
+The Center for Medieval Studies continued to prosper under subsequent directors, Barbara Hanawalt (1991-1997), Oliver Nicholson (1997–2002), Susan Noakes (2002–2008), Ruth Mazo Karras (2008–2010; 2011–12), Andrew Scheil (2012-2015) and our current director Michelle Hamilton (2015-present).
+Each hosted leading scholars and organized major conferences in a variety of fields—all falling under the idea of the interdisciplinary Middle Ages that has defined CMS since its inception.
 The Center has been host to hundreds of international and American scholars from a wide variety of fields, many leaders in their respective fields and in the field of Medieval Studies.

-The Center made the move from its then offices in Nolte Hall on the East Bank across the river to its current location in Heller Hall in 2011, where it shares space with the Center for Early Modern History.
+The Center for Medieval Studies made the move from its then offices in Nolte Hall on the East Bank across the river to its current location in Heller Hall in 2011, where it shares space with the Center for Early Modern History.
 In recent years, under the leadership of Andrew Scheil and continued with current director, Michelle Hamilton, CMS has developed (in partnership with CEMH, and the James Ford Bell Library) the research and pedagogical possibilities of a globalized study of the Middle Ages within the context of the entire “premodern world,” continuing and enhancing in many ways the interdisciplinary and global perspectives that have defined CMS since its inception.
 This vision was central in securing a three-and-a-half-year $600,000 grant from the Andrew Mellon Foundation to found a “Consortium for the Study of the Premodern World” (CSPW) in December 2013.
 This global perspective is central to the ethos and activities of the Center as we move forward.